josephmje/NexusHackathon/README.md

 - John Griffiths
 - Michael Joseph

+### The Project Goal:
-The goal: Import meta-data from all OpenfMRI datasets into the KCNI instance of Nexus.
+Import meta-data from all OpenfMRI datasets into the KCNI instance of Nexus.
 You can follow along with the jupyter notebook to see how we did it.